vdurgesh/git-pages/_posts/2014-03-08-java-dates.markdown

 {% endhighlight %}

-You might need to consider little more overhead with Spring MVC and MySQL J2EE application, I did following to achieve expected behavior on my web application.
+You might need to consider little more overhead with Spring MVC with Thymeleaf and joda time api and MySQL J2EE application, I did following to achieve expected behavior on my web application.

 1. On Spring MVC, wrote and plugged in DateTimeEditor, which extends PropertyEditorSupport